• Skip to primary navigation

 • Preheat the oven to 350 degrees.

 • Slice the mushrooms and place them on a parchment-lined baking tray.
-Sprinkle 1 tsp of garlic powder over the mushrooms, toss to coat each mushroom, and then roast the mushrooms for 20-25 minutes or until lightly browned.
+Sprinkle 1 tsp of garlic powder over the mushrooms, toss to coat each mushroom, and then roast the mushrooms for 20 minutes.

-• While the mushrooms are roasting, make the spinach artichoke dip.
+• While the mushrooms are roasting, make the spinach dip.

 • In a large 9x13 casserole dish, add 1 cup of tomato sauce and spread it around to coat the bottom evenly.
 Reserve 1 cup of sauce for the top layer of the lasagna.

-• Arrange 3-4 lasagna (depending on how wide they are) noodles on top of the sauce.
+• Arrange 3-4 lasagna sheets on top of the sauce.
 If there are any gaps on the side, it's ok to break a few noodles to fill in the gaps.

-• Next, add a layer of spinach artichoke dip and a layer of roasted mushrooms.
+• Next, add a layer of spinach dip and a layer of roasted mushrooms.
 Repeat these 4 layers until you run out of ingredients.
-Top the lasagna with the remaining 1 cup of tomato sauce that you reserved earlier.
-If you want, you can sprinkle vegan shredded cheese or a few spoonfuls of spinach dip on top, but it's not necessary.
+Top the lasagna with the remaining 1 cup of tomato sauce and shredded vegan cheese.

 • Increase the oven heat to 375 degrees.
 Cover the lasagna with parchment paper or foil and then bake it for 45 minutes.
 Remove the covering during the last 5 minutes to make sure the cheese shreds melt completely.

-• Remove the lasagna from the oven and let it set up and cool for 10-15 minutes.
+• Remove the lasagna from the oven and let it set up and cool for 10-15 minutes before cutting it.
 Garnish with dried parsley.

 Notes